tagged/pho/readme.md

 Testing
 -------

-The tests in this library require an HBase cluster.
+The tests in this library require an HBase cluster, and will automatically create a table called 'PhoIntegrationTests'.
-The following table definition must be setup prior to testing.

-From the HBase shell:
+Run the tests (using an HBase on localhost):

-    create 'PhoIntegrationTests', 'family1', 'family2'
+    sbt test

-Run the tests:
+Run the tests on an external HBase cluster:

-    sbt -Dhbase.zookeeper.quorum=zk.quorum.host clean test
+    sbt -Dhbase.zookeeper.quorum=zk.quorum.host test

 License
 -------